derEitel/patch_individual_filter_layer/readme.md

 The default version of the PIF layer contains only a single Convolution.
 One can increase the depth of the PIF layer by adding further operations in: https://github.com/derEitel/patch_individual_filter_layer/blob/31f5f3736aa99e1dcea1310b8c34f1fced225ea3/pif.py#L79

-The code for the experiments carried out in the accompanying study can be found in the experiments directory and give further examples on how to employ the PIF architecture.